Half-Diminished Arpeggios - m7b5 | Guitar Lesson with Shapes, Patterns and Fingerings

 m7b5 arpeggio | Major II-V-I sequence - Lick # 1

 The basic application and most obvious is to play theses arpeggios over a m7b5 chord, it's so obvious that we're not going to linger on.
-The m7b5 gets interesting when it is played over a minor seventh chord starting with sixth of this chord, for example :
+The m7b5 gets interesting when it is played over a minor seventh chord starting on the sixth , for example :

 The Dm7 chord is made up of four notes :